conda/conda/docs/source/user-guide/troubleshooting.rst

     conda config --set ssl_verify truststore

-If using the OS certificate store does not solve your issue, temporarily set your ``ssl_verify`` variable to false, upgrade the requests package, and then set ``ssl_verify`` back to ``true`` using the following commands::
+If using the operating system certificate store does not solve your issue, temporarily set your ``ssl_verify`` variable to false, upgrade the requests package, and then set ``ssl_verify`` back to ``true`` using the following commands::

     conda config --set ssl_verify false